 When considering a suspension/expulsion of a student charged with/convicted of felony, the Principal will use the standards and procedures set forth in M.G.L. c.71, § 37H1/2 above.
-In addition, prior to initiating such procedures, the Principal may meet informally with the student and/or his parents to review the charge and the applicable standards if the Principal deems appropriate.
+In addition, prior to initiating such procedures, the

+Principal may meet informally with the student and/or his/her parent(s)/guardian(s) to review the charge and the applicable standards if the Principal deems appropriate.